nuxeo/nuxeo/README.txt

 It is of course possible to create custom builds.

-For historical reasons, there are multiple technologies used for packaging in this project (maven-assembly-plugin, maven-nuxeo-plugin, maven-antrun-extended-plugin, nuxeo-distribution-tools).
+For historical reasons, there are multiple technologies used for packaging in nuxeo-distribution project (maven-assembly-plugin, maven-nuxeo-plugin, maven-antrun-extended-plugin, nuxeo-distribution-tools).

 They are all based on Maven principles with the objectives to avoid duplication, ease maintenance and upgrade, rely on Maven artifacts, be OS independant.

-We recommmend to use our newest tool "nuxeo-distribution-tools".
+We recommend to use our newest tool "nuxeo-distribution-tools".

 Execution of the assembly may be done from Maven execution as a Maven plugin, from command line or from Ant.

-Based on Ant syntax, it provides access to major Maven concepts.
+Based on Ant syntax, it provides access to major Maven concepts and Ant flexibility.

 Principles of an assembly are generally to:
-  * retrieve a Maven dependency tree
+    * inherit a Maven dependency tree (list of artifacts to retrieve)
     * use this dependency tree to dispatch artifacts into directories
-  * download complementary artifacts (default packaging, resources, ...)
+    * download complementary artifacts (default packaging, resources, drivers, ...)
-  * download empty server (JBoss, Jetty, Tomcat, ...)
+    * download an empty server (JBoss, Jetty, Tomcat, ...)
     * assemble all those parts into a runnable product.

-Please see the chosen tool documentation for more details.
+See the chosen tool documentation for more details.